Objectives of the service

 Users and their needs

 As part of their compulsory education, school pupils need to learn about their environment and carry out tasks in this area.
-The ECOP app would make this possible by using modern technology, which young people are very keen to use.
+The ECOP app is making this possible by using modern technology, which young people are very keen to use.
 The activities of young scouts are largely based on field work related to the environment, which the ECOP platform is able to facilitate (especially in the era of the Covid-19 threat).

 Service/ system concept